cube-drone/build-a-the-web-presentation/README.md

 -----

 ## Backing Services
-And now we need to talk about some of the backing service you are almost certainly going to need to connect to, to turn your application into an application.
+And now we need to talk about some of the backing services you are almost certainly going to need to connect to, to turn your application into an application.

 ### The Database
 The beating heart of every modern web application is some kind of database.